Berkeley-MDes/tdf-fa23-baeuke/weekly-reports/week-12/report-12.md

 ## Summary
 This week I was mainly researching and interviewing people around (about long distance relationship communications devices) to further refine my idea  for the final personal project and narrow down the scope.
 Specifically, I talked to our senior cohort 3 MDes students while working in the studio and actually came up with cool advice and even had a genius idea (:D) coming to my mind right in the middle of the conversation with one of the seniors.
 The new concept draws inspiration from Kazakh culture.

-Also, we a had the Final Project Proposal submission where I kind of collected all my findings into one document.
+Then, we had the Final Project Proposal submission where I kind of collected all my findings into one document.

+Also, I had a call with a Kazakh artist to get some advice on the choice of ornaments for the device.

+Finally, Rachel joined the project and now it's two of us working on this project.

 ## Process
 <br/>